The classical limit of quantum mechanics through coarse-grained measurements: Acknowledgements

 \section{Acknowledgements}

-We thank Markus Arndt for useful discussions.
-This research was supported in whole or in part by grants from the Austrian Science Fund (FWF) No.~10.55776/F71 and 10.55776/COE1, the European Union – NextGenerationEU, and the John Templeton Foundation (grant IDs 61466 and 62312) as part of the ``Quantum Information Structure of Spacetime (QISS)" project (\url{qiss.fr}).
-For the purpose of open access, the author(s) have applied a CC BY license to any author-accepted manuscript version arising from this submission.
+This research was funded in whole or in part by the Austrian Science Fund (FWF) [10.55776/F71] and [10.55776/COE1].
+This publication was made possible through the financial support of WOST (WithOutSpaceTime) grant from the John Templeton Foundation.
+The opinions expressed in this publication are those of the authors and do not necessarily reflect the views of the John Templeton Foundation For the purpose of open access, the author(s) have applied a CC BY license to any author-accepted manuscript version arising from this submission.